 Unfortunately, I was able to hear the Friday sermon at my local mosque today as well.
 The sermon was about selling our souls to the devil.
 It was one of the most negative horrible sermons I have ever heard.
 The word 'devil, sin, punishment, hell' were repeated at least a dozen times each.
 In an ideal (but not unrealistic) world the Imam would personalize the sermon.
 He would gather his congregation and talk about the passing of Nelson Mandela.
 He would discuss the ideals that Mandela stood for.
 Forgiveness, humility, love. and how they very much reflect the true message of Islam and all religions.
 In an ideal world, that would have been our Friday sermon.
 Instead, we got a load of negativity.
 I felt even sadder.

 II spent the afternoon reading up on Mandela's life.
 It was a privilege being alive while he walked the earth.
-Despite spending 27 years in prison, he remained a symbol of everything good in this world.
+Despite spending 27 years in prison, he remained a symbol of

 Rest in Peace Madiba.